Rawlsian Assignments: Related Literature

-In contrast, the Rawlsian assignment begins by considering the agent who receives her least preferred object with the larger probability and aims to minimize this probability.
-However, in the case of ties, instead of considering the least and second-least preferred objects, it moves to the agent who receives her least preferred object with the second highest probability.
-Intuitively, our proposal focuses on the worst-off agent defined as the agent who receives her least preferred object with the larger probability, and then moves to the second worst-off agent.
-The Rawlsian assignment does not satisfy Duddy's egalitarian criterion, and there are egalitarian assignments that are not Rawlsian.
+In contrast, the Rawlsian assignment begins by considering the agent who receives her least preferred object with the largest probability and aims to minimize this probability (same as the prudent equality rule).
+However, in the case of ties, instead of considering the least and second-least preferred objects, it moves to the agent who receives her least preferred object with the second-highest probability.
+Intuitively, our proposal focuses on the worst-off agent defined as the agent who receives her least preferred object with the largest probability, and then moves to the second worst-off agent, defined as the agent who receives her least preferred object with the second-highest probability.
+The Rawlsian assignment does not satisfy Duddy's even-handedness criterion, and there are assignments that satisfy even-handedness that are not Rawlsian.
 Thus, the two concepts are independent.
 For a more detailed discussion, we refer to Appendix \ref{conal}.

 Also related is the paper by \cite{feizi2022distributive} who introduces a notion of inequality in random assignments.
 The key element of his definition is the number of agents who envy other agents in a representation of the assignment as a lottery over deterministic assignments.
-The concept aims to minimize this envy which is different from our approach.
+The concept aims to minimize this envy, which is different from our approach.

 The notion of Rawlsian assignments is also related to the downward lexicographic extension of stochastic dominance \citep{cho2016equivalence, cho2018probabilistic}.
-Different from \cite{cho2018probabilistic}, who compares two lotteries from an individual perspective, we use a similar criterion but apply it to the whole assignment.
+Unlike \cite{cho2018probabilistic}, who compares two lotteries from an individual perspective, we use a similar criterion but apply it to the whole assignment.
 Also, \cite{cho2016equivalence} show that upward lexicographic (ul) efficiency and sd-efficiency are equivalent.
 A Rawlsian assignment is sd-efficient (Proposition \ref{sd-eff}), and thus, also ul-efficient, but not the other way around.
 Finally, other papers have also used the rank distribution to define different concepts. \cite{featherstone2020rank} introduces rank efficiency.
-An assignment is rank efficient if its rank distribution cannot be stochastically dominated. \cite{ortega2022improving} show that the deferred acceptance and top trading cycles rules perform poorly in terms of rank efficiency.
-We prove in Appendix \ref{rank} that there is no relation between Rawlsian and rank efficient assignments.
+An assignment is rank efficient if its rank distribution cannot be stochastically dominated.
+We prove in the Online Appendix (Section \ref{rank}) that there is no relation between Rawlsian and rank efficient assignments.